Posted November 7, 2023 – Narrated by Jim (updated January 2026)

 Queen Kubaba

-The Egyptians worshipped the goddess of beer, Menqet, and celebrated sun god Ra’s daughter, Sekhmet, whose bloodthirsty ways were calmed by beer.
+The Egyptians worshiped the goddess of beer, Menqet, and celebrated sun god Ra’s daughter, Sekhmet, whose bloodthirsty ways were calmed by beer.

 Goddess Sekhmet